 If you want to move multiple files at once, just provide all the files to the move command followed by the destination directory.

 mv file1.txt file.2.txt file3.txt target_directory

-You can also use regex patterns to move multiple files matching a pattern.
+You can also use glob to move multiple files matching a pattern.

-For example in the above example, instead of providing all the files individually, you can also use the regex pattern that matches all the files with the extension .txt and moves them to the target directory.
+For example in the above example, instead of providing all the files individually, you can also use the glob that matches all the files with the extension .txt and moves them to the target directory.

 mv *.txt target_directory

 One essential use of mv command is in renaming of files.
 If you use mv command and specify a file name in the destination, the source file will be renamed to the target_file.